ksampathreddy/house_price_prediction/README.md

-# 🏠 House Price Prediction
+# House Price Prediction

-A machine learning application that predicts house prices in California based on various features like median income, house age, location, etc. The model is trained on the California Housing dataset and served via a Streamlit web interface.
+A machine learning application that predicts house prices based on various features like median income, house age, location, etc. The model is trained on the Housing dataset and served via a Streamlit web interface.

 ## Features